8.2 Administration and governance

 The policy area of Culture, Youth, Sports and Media

-The competent ministers regarding creativity and culture for young people within this policy are for the legislature 2019-2024 are
+The competent ministers regarding creativity and culture for young people within this policy are the Minister of Culture and the Minister of Youth.

 The policy domain Education and Training